 No registered users viewing this page.

-Our thirteenth Heroes of the Storm Meta Tier list for the Alexstrasza patch of November is here!
+Our fifteenth Heroes of the Storm Meta Tier list for the Blaze patch of January is here!

-We present our thirteenth Heroes of the Storm Meta Tier List for the Alexstrasza patch of November 2017.
+We present our fifteenth Heroes of the Storm Meta Tier List for the Blaze patch of January 2018.

 Using the list

 As stated above, tier lists are easy to mistake for gospel.
 As new strategies are discovered and experimented with, so changes the perception of the relative strengths of each hero.
 Tier lists still prove to be useful as a snapshot of player expectations in terms of drafting.
 Although it is generally considered preferable to focus on high tier heroes (Prime and Core tiers), it is important to note that Heroes of the Storm's wild character and map designs make it so that any given hero's tier position is prone to fluctuate depending on the situation at hand.

 One classic example of such is that of Kerrigan on the Infernal Shrines map.
 Although we currently judge her to be a low-to-mid-tier hero, her drafting priority shoots up to first-pick or first-ban material on this specific map due to the nature of its objective.
 Certain heroes also synergise so well with each other that the sole fact of having the opportunity of drafting them together is generally enough to increase their potential.
 Tassadar and Tracer, for instance, are generally nightmarish to deal with for many.
 There are too many examples of these interactions to reasonably produce here, but we invite you to consult our guides to know exactly where and when each hero shines.
 The guides have been linked in the lists below for your convenience - just click any of the hero names to access them.